bootscore/bootscore/README.md

 4. Click **Activate** to use your new child-theme right away.

 ## Plugins
 Extend bootScore with small yet useful [plugins](https://bootscore.me/plugins/).
-Each plugin either utilizes Bootstrap or integrates it into third-party plugins
+Each plugin either utilizes Bootstrap or integrates it into third-party plugins.

 ## Support & contribute